 From a buyer’s perspective, a brand site is another asset of the business they acquire and another potential source of traffic, emails and customers.
 An active content strategy (e.g., blogging about the products) will drive more traffic to the site leading to greater awareness of the brand and likely more sales, which is attractive to a buyer.

 The supplier dynamics of an FBA business are critical.
 The three elements that buyers typically look at are lead times, trading terms and operational requirements.

-Lead Times – You can’t make any money if don’t have items in stock.
-There have been a lot of stories of FBA sellers with successful operations running out of inventory and then having to wait 1-2 months to get stock back in.
+You can’t make any money if you don’t have items in stock.
+There have been many stories of FBA sellers with successful operations running out of inventory and then having to wait 1-2 months to get stock back in.

 A buyer will want to be sure there are strong controls in place on the production and shipping lead times to ensure they don’t run into similar inventory difficulties.
 This is very important to demonstrate.